 Dates for your diary:

 Xmas lunch date is 5th December, places are limited to 12.
-Cost will be about £17.50.
+Cost will be £17.50.
 Please put your name down with Sheila if you would like to go.

-Finally, congratulations to Joy who won both the Fiskerton award and the Creativity cup for her waistcoat, which was entered into the Guild's annual challenge (kindly modelled here by my next door neighbour).
+Finally, congratulations to Joy who won both the Fiskerton award and the Creativity cup for her blue waistcoat, which was entered into the Guild's annual challenge (kindly modelled here by my next door neighbour).

 We have been asked if we would like to help knit poppies for a WW2 remembrance event at St Mary's in Warwick.
 They need as many as possible, so let's get knitting!
 Jane is happy to take any poppies and drop them off at the church.